 The wind was whipping through the grey afternoon, driving grit into his skin.
 Every so often a tantalizing aroma blew in from some other county, making him yearn to be somewhere else.
 But right now he had more important things to worry about, like finding a place to spend the night where he wouldn't freeze to death before morning.

 In the middle of the afternoon, he saw Jackie the Gyp and a black guy named St. Pierre hoofing it down the street.
-Jackie had his hands so deep in his pockets that he'd pulled his jeans down an extra three inches.
+Jackie had his hands so deep in his pockets, he'd pulled his jeans down an extra three inches.
 He walked with quick little half-steps.
 Having his crotch lowered almost to his knees made him a parody of Babe Ruth scurrying to take a leak.

 Jackie told Ray an unscheduled freight had rolled in and they were hiring guys to unload.
 "Five bucks an hour, cash," St. Pierre chimed in.
 So he decided to tag along.

 A short Oriental had them sign the standard crap for temporary labor, then put them to work.
 A little after six another train pulled in, and he asked them to stay until it too was empty.
 One guy, a big Swede, said hell no, he wanted his money as soon as the first was done.
 When he left he told the rest of them, "Just remember, I'll be gettin' a buzz on while you're still drippin' sweat."
-The Oriental gave him a look that meant, I'll never hire you again.
+The Oriental gave him a look that said, I'll never hire you again.

 The job wasn't bad except for the fatigued-metal smell of the diesels and the aura of hopelessness.
 The cargo was light, possibly electronics.
 Guys were passing boxes out of the cars and stacking them on flat metal dollies.
 Every so often one of the regular yard men came by in his electric fork-lift to haul them away.